IMMEDIATE MANAGEMENT OF LIFE-THREATENING PROBLEMS

 Noninvasive positive-pressure ventilation (NIPPV) includes continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BiPAP).
 CPAP is applied throughout the respiratory cycle of a spontaneously breathing patient and is physiologically identical to constant positive end-expiratory pressure (PEEP).
 Emergency medical system (EMS) providers commonly use CPAP.
 BiPAP combines CPAP with an inspiratory pressure.
 BiPAP can provide modes nearly identical with standard ICU ventilators, such as pressure, volume, and assist control.
 Patients who are cooperative and can manage and protect their airways are candidates for NPPV, which avoids complications that result from an endotracheal tube (ETT).
 Endotracheal intubation is necessary for the patient who is fully comatose or who is unable to manage the airway or secretions.

 Expectation for recovery plays a role in the decision to use invasive versus noninvasive management.
 Patients with asthma or acute heart failure are candidates for noninvasive airway management since bronchodilators and diuretics may effect a rapid reversal of respiratory distress.
-Pneumonia and other causes of extensive airspace disease are difficult ...
+Pneumonia and other ...